Clark, Iowa end perfect South Carolina season in Final Four

 It’s the Tigers' first appearance in the title game as Kim Mulkey became the second coach to take two different teams to the championship game.

+“I love me some Caitlin Clark,” Iowa coach Lisa Bluder said.
+“We’ve been talking about being mission-focused a lot this year, and we had a game plan and these guys executed so well.
+That is South Carolina we just beat, folks.
+Amazing.”

-Thanks to the spectacular play of Clark and the historic year by South Carolina, this was one of the most talked about and highly anticipated matchups in women’s Final Four history,
+Thanks to the riveting play of Clark and the historic year by South Carolina, this was one of the most talked about and highly anticipated matchups in women’s Final Four history,

 The game lived up to the hype surrounding it— the best player vs. the best team — much to the delight of the sellout crowd of over 19,000 fans.

+“Tonight showed how fun women’s basketball is," Clark said.
+"I’m sure some people wished this was a series of seven games.”

-Coach Dawn Staley and South Carolina (36-1) had won 42 in a row, including last year’s championship game.
+Coach Dawn Staley and South Carolina (36-1) had kept on winning since taking last year's title.

+“I don’t think we felt pressure to win the game, we just didn’t perform,” Staley said.
+“And that hasn’t been us all season long.”

+“I don’t think our players felt pressure, any other pressures besides wanting to win another basketball game,” she said.

 This was Iowa’s first appearance in the Final Four in 30 years.
-The last time the Hawkeyes advanced this far was 1993 and C. Vivian Stringer was the coach of that team that lost to Ohio State in overtime.
+The last time the Hawkeyes advanced this far was 1993 under coach C. Vivian Stringer, whose team lost to Ohio State in overtime.

 Clark wowed the crowd that included Harper Stribe, a young fan of the team who has been battling cancer.
 She was featured in a surprise video that informed the Hawkeyes' star that she was the AP Player of the Year.